purijatin/njexl_wiki/03-Extended-Operators.md

      =>true

-If two things are essentially incomparable - that is, a is not a proper sub-thing of b, then :
+If two things are essentially non-comparable - that is, a is not a proper sub-thing of b, then :

      (njexl)[3] <  [1]